March 29, 2024

 10. Stock audio

 Perhaps, you aren’t exactly musical, but you do have a strong grasp on recording sound.
 Invest in some audio equipment and record stock sounds that content creators can use in their audio and video content.
-Background noises, sound effects, and nature sounds are example of popular stock audio.
+Background noises, sound effects, and nature sounds are examples of popular stock audio.

 11. Website themes